 The U.S. economy is losing steam.
 Bank woes and other hurdles are to blame.

-From banks to burger joints, the U.S. economy is showing signs of stress as nervous shoppers dial back their spending and anxious lenders keep a tight grip on credit.
+From banks to burger joints, the U.S. economy is showing signs of stress as nervous shoppers watch their spending and anxious lenders keep a tight grip on credit.

-A report from the Commerce Department to be released on Thursday is expected to show slower economic growth during the first three months of the year than in the previous quarter.
+A report from the Commerce Department Thursday shows the nation's gross domestic product grew at an annual rate of just 1.1% in the first three months of the year, compared to a 2.6% pace in the previous quarter.
+Growth was weighed down by declining inventories and housing investment.

-And the economy is projected to lose more steam in the months to come, as rising prices and higher interest rates take a toll on families and businesses.
+The economy is projected to lose more steam in the months to come as rising prices and higher interest rates take a toll on families and businesses.

 "Our base expectation is for a mild recession in the U.S.," McDonald's CEO Chris Kempczinski said this week.